-Are you thinking about having solar panels installed for your Scotland home in the near future?
-Scotland isn’t always known for its sunny weather – which is why some people wonder whether or not solar PV panels are likely to work well so far up north.
+Are you thinking about having solar panels installed on your home in Scotland?
+Scotland isn’t always known for its sunny weather – which is why some people wonder whether solar PV panels are likely to work well so far up north and actually save any money.

-If you’ve done any kind of reading into renewable energy recently, you may already know that solar energy and solar panels could help you to make back some serious money from your electricity generation and bills.
-But can a solar panel system in Scotland help you do this?
+If you’ve done any reading into renewable energy recently, you may already know that solar energy and solar panels could help you to save some serious money from your electricity bills, but can a solar panel system in Scotland help you do this?

-In this guide, we’re going to take a look at why installing solar panels in Scotland is still a great idea – and why you should be taking advantage of solar panels and the popular feed in tariff as soon as possible.
+In this guide, we’re going to look at why installing solar panels in Scotland is still a great idea – and why you should be taking advantage of solar panels and battery storage technology as soon as possible.

 Are solar panels effective in Scotland?

-The answer is…Yes.
+The short answer is…Yes.
 There’s no need for you to worry if you were thinking about getting solar panels installed.
-It’s actually a pretty common misconception that if you don’t get sunny weather, a solar panel system won’t work.
+It’s a very common misconception that if you don’t get sunny weather, a solar panel system won’t work.

-The fact is, you won’t need bright sunshine to keep your solar panels running.
-You are even be able to generate solar power from a few panels on a relatively cloudy day as long as there is daylight.
+The fact is you won’t need bright sunshine to keep your solar panels running.
+You are even able to generate solar power from just a few panels on a cloudy day as long as there is daylight.

 Of course, sunshine can help when it comes to building up more electricity through solar panels on the national grid.